ProgramYuriyG/LoL-Champion-Visualizer/README.md

 - Unittest - used for testing the application to make sure everything is running correctly.

-## Upcoming Features in new versions
+<h2 id="upcoming_features">Upcoming Features For New Versions</h2>

 - For each champion, scrape their 3d skin model from: https://teemo.gg/model-viewer and display it in the skin window with the other renderings.
 - Implement a window where you can view what champion has the highest stat for each attribute
+- Add more options to search by in the search window
 - Update the visuals of the application window and make it sleeker.